MPI-course-collaboration/MPI-course/README.md

 # An introduction to parallel programming using Message Passing with MPI

 The course forms part of the SNIC training program.
-It is offered as a collaborative effort between C3SE, HPC2N, LUNARC and PDC with support from ENCCS.
+It is offered as a collaborative effort between HPC2N, LUNARC and PDC.
+C3SE participated in the development of the course in 2020.

 ## Authors:
 * Joachim Hein (LUNARC)